 We provide replacement appliances and provide appliance pickup and recycling services for consumers ("end users") of public utilities, our customers.
-We receive as part of our de-manufacturing and recycling process revenue from scrap dealers for refrigerant, steel, plastic, glass, copper and other residual items.
+As part of our demanufacturing and recycling process, we receive revenue from scrap dealers for refrigerant, steel, plastic, glass, copper and other residual items.

-We account for revenue in accordance with Accounting Standards Codification 606Revenue from Contracts with Customers.
+We account for revenue in accordance with Accounting Standards Codification 606 Revenue from Contracts with Customers.